 They even paid the American Heart Association to promote vegetable oils as a healthy alternative to animal fats in the 1940s.
 This has turned out to be a great investment because modern day nutrition advice is still based on these old recommendations.

-Vegetable oil consumption went from 11 pounds per person per year to 59 in one century, together with the increase in chronic diseases, making the use it very profitable for both food and pharmaceutical industry.
+Vegetable oil consumption went from 11 pounds per person per year to 59 in one century, together with the increase in chronic diseases, making the use of it very profitable for both food and pharmaceutical industry.

 I highly recommend you to watch this video on the topic.